s0kil/recoil/README.md

-# Recoil: The Toolkit For Building Web Interfaces
+# Recoil: The Toolkit For Immutable And Reactive Computations

 ## API